Visas, Entry Points and Borders

 Citizens of most Southern African (SADC) countries (including South Africa) do not require visas to enter Zimbabwe.
 Other passport holders do need visas, which can usually be purchased at your point of entry.
 Be patient when dealing with officialdom at entry points.
 Expect delays.

 Canadian passports: Single entry only: US$75

-This tourist map is available via the Zimbabwe Tourism Authority, Publicity Associations, lodges and tourism operators throughout the country.
+The above tourist map is available via the Zimbabwe Tourism Authority, Publicity Associations, travel agents, some lodges and tourism operators throughout the country.

 Safety and Health

 Zimbabwe is safe for visitors.
 Believe it!
 We live here, and visit the remote wild areas of the Zambezi Valley and Kariba regularly!
 Zimbabwe needs your tourism dollars more than ever, and, if you organise your trip with a reputable tour operation, you can be assured that everything will be properly accounted for!

 Zimbabwe uses the US dollar and South African Rands as its main currencies for transactions throughout the country, and all prices are quoted in US$.

 Cash is the preferred method of transaction, although International Credit Cards are now accepted for some payments.
 International VISA, MasterCard and Maestro Credit Cards are ac...

 Electricity, Phones & Internet, Time, Public Holidays and Dress